5 Characteristics of High Performance Management Systems

 High-performance leaders aren’t afraid to change their ways.
 They know the business world is changing by the hour and are ready to adopt new strategies and plans to succeed.

-Traditional managers are rigid and will follow a plan regardless of what happens.
-High-performance managers are flexible and will follow up with their employees to change plans as the organization changes.
-They’re goal-oriented and will explain work purposes instead of ordering employees to do their tasks.
+In addition, high-performance managers are flexible and will follow up with their employees to change plans as the organization changes.
+They’re goal oriented and explain work purposes instead of ordering employees to do their tasks.

 How do you manage high-performing teams?